|

 Gleaned from his introduction to "Democracy in the Time of Covid," presented by Represent.Us.

-Michael stars in the Golden Globe Award-winning \Kominsky Method (Netfix) on Netflix.
-He's also back as Hank Pym in Ant-Man and the Wasp: Quantumania.
+Michael plays Ben Franklin on the Apple-TV's series Franklin.
+He also stars in the Golden Globe Award-winning Kominsky Method (on Netfix), and is back as Hank Pym in Ant-Man and the Wasp: Quantumania.